 AI dominated the narrative at every conference: Keynotes, breakout sessions, conversations in the hallways…everywhere someone was talking, “AI” was being muttered.
 That said, there was a noticeable difference in tone compared to even 6-8 months ago.

 The novelty of AI is beginning to wear off.
 Teachers and school leaders are beginning to ask harder questions about efficacy, data privacy, over reliance, and what AI can and can’t do when it comes to instruction and assessment.
 This skepticism was put into relief most dramatically in Dan Meyers’ scorched-earth keynote at the AIR Show in which he called out the “fantasies of tech and business leaders” literally IN THE VENDOR HALL within eye and ear shot of the booths of said tech and business leaders.
-I hope the recording is made public soon, but in the meantime, you can read more about Dan’s skepticism towards AI here.
+I would recommend watching the recording here and you can read more about Dan’s skepticism towards AI here.
 A key part of his argument is that high quality teaching is about relationships; it’s about the learner just as much as the learning.
 As Dan argues, AI struggles with this concept.

 What it means for schools